Rhinomanometry

 Sleep Apnea

-Investigate continuous positive airway pressure (CPAP) intolerance due to high nasal resistance
+Investigate continuous positive airway pressure (CPAP) intolerance due to high nasal resistance and assess for CPAP mask interface

 OTC Allergy Treatment